nextstrain/nextstrain.org/docs/terraform.rst

 (``.tf`` or ``.tf.json``), along with other optional files.
 Filenames (e.g.
 :file:`main.tf`) are by convention only and all Terraform files will essentially be concatenated together and evaluated as one large blob.

+Some snippets of Terraform definitions are shared across modules using symlinks from the module or configuration directory to a file in a parent directory, e.g. :file:`aws/cognito/variable-env.tf` is a symlink to :file:`aws/variable-env.tf` and :file:`env/testing/outputs.tf` is a symlink to :file:`env/outputs.tf`.

 Any edits to the Terraform configuration will be picked up automatically when you next run ``terraform``.